 if we want to be on the sidelines of totalitarian points of view, we need to use relativity and a particular and located vision.

 To talk about relativity results problematic nowadays due to the possible relationship that could be traced between relativism and postmodernism, interpreting the first one into the frame of the second one.
-But relativity, as we will see below, is nothing more than a fundamental scientific attitude to approach reality.
+However, relativity, as we will see below, is nothing more than a fundamental scientific attitude to approach reality.

 As Latour (2005) used to say, more or less, we cannot produce objectivity without relativity, without using different frames, approaches, elements… Having a relativist and a located perspective is avoiding “the trick of seeing everything from nowhere” (Haraway 1988; 581) that distorts and hides objective vision.